voc/eventkalender/README.md

 ## Deployment

-It is highly recommented to deploy this application with passenger or comparable webservers.
+It is highly recommended to deploy this application with passenger or comparable webservers.

 ## License